 However this toleration was not to be extended to Catholics.
 The sermon was preached on 5th November, commemorating the failure of the Gunpowder Plot.
 In a later sermon, Caillard established the limits of toleration.
 While still endorsing the individual right to self-determination, Caillard argues there is a limitation on religious freedom: that such freedom not be harmful to religion in general or society as a whole.
 (Of course, what “harmful” means has been a contentous issue, and would be more so in the confessionally divided Dublin where Caillard spoke.)
 Those who do not belong to the Established Church are categorised by Caillard into heretics (those whose beliefs justify wrongdoing, including blasphemers and atheists), “false religionists” (those who hold principles which might be harmful to the state, such as Catholics) and the “erring” (Dissenters).
 The first should be prevented spreading their beliefs, the second if present permitted to continue in existence with restictions and the third (surprisingly) to also be subject to restrictions6.

-Nary also may have discussed the wording of a oath with Edward Synge, Bishop of Tuam.
+An oath swearing loyalty to the king was one possible way to lift the burden of the Penal Laws from Catholics.
+Cornelius Nary may have discussed the wording of a such oath with Edward Synge, Bishop of Tuam.
 Synge had advocated an oath as a means to allow loyal Catholics to participate in civil society.
 Synge’s son, also Edward (and friend of Francis Hutcheson) preached a sermon in 1725 arguing for limited toleration for Catholics who demonstrated their loyalty to the state.
 But there was no desire in the Irish Parliament to curtail the powers of the Established Church, so the Penal Laws and Test Act remained.
 It should also be noted that this version of toleration continued to assume that Catholics were to be distrusted unless proved otherwise.

 O’Leary published his major work, Essay on Toleration, or Plea for Liberty of Conscience in 1780, which called on not only the Church fathers, but Grotius and Locke to outline principles of toleration.
 The core of his argument was that government was a social contract, with power given to protect the people from wrong-doers (ie those who committed crimes or disturb society).
 Belief was not wrong-doing, but a gift from God which the state could neither give nor take away.
 Thus the penal code was mistaken.
 Its abolition would have positive results at home and abroad: “the kingdom would soon flourish, and the brilliant example, set to such princes as have not as yet thrown open the gates of toleration would rescue mankind from the heavy yoke which misconstrued religion has laid on their necks.”12.